Don't Be an April Fool — 13 Tips for Using Your Call Tracking Data - 800response

 A vital part of your process should be finding your “true north,” or pressure point, as we like to call it.
 What makes your phone customers convert, quickly and reliably, more than anything else in your arsenal?

 Was it something as simple as a conversational and warm operator?
 Was it because your customer had little to no wait times when calling in?
 Or was it simply because the rep greeted the customer by name and title immediately upon answering the phone?

 Obviously, you cannot understand any of this without the necessary call data, so get cracking.
 Find your pressure points.
 Optimize them.
 Deploy them.

-The way you handle this step will largely be influenced by the tools and systems you adopt to manage, measure and track your data, so keep it in mind when you make those decisions.
+The way you handle this step will largely be influenced by the tools and systems you adopt to manage, measure, and track your data.
+So keep it in mind when you make those decisions.

 Well, if you know your system takes at least a minute to connect to a live person, you can eliminate tracked data for all calls that were under a minute.
 There’s no point in storing or handling this data because you know it’s definitely not related to a lead — it’s just a failed call.